Constraining FRB Microstructure with Polarised Shot Noise: REPRODUCING REAL FRB STRUCTURES

 where $W_\mathrm{tot}$ and $w_\mathrm{tot}$ are the envelope and microshot FWHMs after scattering.
 We derive this expression in~\ref{A1}.
 This approximation is only accurate for cases with high S/N and low $\sigma_{\psi}$.
 Substituting this into Equation~\eqref{eq:R}, we can find the expected value of $\mathcal{R}_\psi$.

-In Figure~\ref{fig:PA-combined-3x2} we show how $\mathcal{R}_\psi$ modulates as a function of the input scattering timescale, $\tau_0$, weighted by the input FWHM of the envelope, $W_0$, for different frequency bands and phase regions of a high S/N case of the simulated FRB shown in Figure~\ref{fig:191001}. $\mathcal{R}_\psi$ exhibits three regimes.
+In Figure~\ref{fig:PA-combined-3x2} we show how $\mathcal{R}_\psi$ modulates as a function of the input scattering timescale, $\tau_0$, weighted by the input FWHM of the envelope, $W_0$, for different frequency bands and phase regions of a high S/N case of the simulated FRB shown in Figure~\ref{fig:191001}. $\mathcal{R}_\psi$ exhibits three regimes, which are highlighted in the figure by light orange, light green, and light purple shaded regions, respectively.
 In the negligible-scattering regime, $\mathcal{R}_\psi$ remains constant with $\tau_0$, since the scattering timescale is small compared to the intrinsic PA variation timescales (i.e., the width of each microshot).
 As $\tau_0$ increases, $\mathcal{R}_\psi$ then decreases, as scattering blends random microshots together, reducing the variance.
 At very large $\tau_0$, noise begins to dominate and variance increases.
 As expected, $\mathcal{R}_\psi$ in the lower frequency band is initially lower due to the frequency dependence of scattering, but becomes higher at large $\tau_0$ once the PA is flattened by scattering and noise dominates.
-The trailing region follows the same trend but is more strongly affected by scattering, leading to a more rapid decline in $\mathcal{R}\psi$.
+The trailing region follows the same trend but is more strongly affected by scattering, leading to a more rapid decline in $\mathcal{R}_\psi$.
 Similarly, the highest-quarter and full-band with total-phase, also decrease as they become scatter dominated, but transition to the noise-dominated regime at larger $\tau_0$ owing to their higher S/N.

 By contrast, the leading edge consistently retains a larger fraction of the intrinsic PA variance at increasing scattering timescales.
 In high S/N cases, this makes the leading edge the most robust phase region for preserving information about the intrinsic PA structure, and therefore the most informative probe of the initial emission and generation conditions.